NamanMathur77/practice_log/OOPs/Day3/README.md

 ### Abstract class

-An abstract class is a class that cannot be instantiated on its own and can contian:
+An abstract class is a class that cannot be instantiated on its own and can contain:
 1. Abstract methods (without implementation)
 2. Non-abstract methods (with default implementation)